The Belfast food scene is alive and well. Find out our favorite Belfast restaurants, coffee shops, pubs and market in Northern Ireland’s capital city.

 We indulged in a Large Ulster Fry for a reasonable £6.95.
 This plate came loaded with sausage, potato bread, bacon, tomato, baked beans, mushroom, a fried egg and black pudding.
-After sharing this hearty breakfast, we were fully energized to attack the museum with gusto.
+After sharing this hearty breakfast, we were fully energized to explore the museum with gusto.

 Cheap Chinese Food

 Eating cheap Chinese food is an excellent way to experience a city while saving money for the more special restaurants like the ones detailed above.
 Thanks to the power of globalization, we found some pretty good Chinese food in Belfast like the chili pepper dotted salt and pepper chicken pictured above.

 St. George’s Market

-Located in a late 19th century building, St. George’s is open on Fridays, Saturdays and Sunday.
+Located in a late 19th-century building, St. George’s is open on Friday, Saturday and Sunday.
 Though open for just three days each week. the market packs a punch in its variety of fresh, local Belfast food staples like seafood and produce as well as a cornucopia of ready-to-eat foods representing local cuisine and ethnicities around the world.
-When planning a visit, note the following schedule:

 St. George’s Market is located at St George’s Market, Donegall Quay, Belfast BT1 3LA, United Kingdom.

 As world travelers and coffee lovers, we prioritize finding a good coffee shop as soon as we arrive in a new city.
-We did this in Belfast and came up with a good selection of third wave proprietors to keep us happily caffeinated.
+We did this in Belfast and came up with a good selection of specialty coffee shops to keep us happily caffeinated.

-We spent half of our time in Belfast just off of Ormeau Road, less than a block from a General Merchants location.
+We spent half of our time in Belfast at an apartment just off of Ormeau Road, less than a block from a General Merchants location.
 The convenience was enough to get us in the door for a laid back Belfast dinner.